jpfontenelle/jpfontenelle.github.io/_posts/press/2021-04-05-biogeo-newscientist.md

 ---
-title: "Neotropical Freshwater Stingrays biogeography paper featured at The New Scientist"
+title: "Biogeography of the Neotropical Freshwater Stingrays featured in The New Scientist"
 specifics: "press"
 mathjax: true
 author: JP